 The Oregon Department of Corrections (DOC) Health Services program is frequently recognized nationally as one of the best correctional health care systems in the country.

-Health care professionals and support staff working with Oregon Department of Corrections experience an array of medical interactions.
+Health care professionals and support staff working with DOC experience an array of medical interactions.
 They are responsible for providing care and services to meet the health needs of a widely diverse population in a closed and secure facility.
-A registered nurse working within an ambulatory care clinic, following a patient that just completed a dose of chemotherapy treatment, might next be asked to evaluate an inmate from general population who may be at risk for suicide.
+A registered nurse working within an ambulatory care clinic, following a patient who just completed a dose of chemotherapy treatment, might next be asked to evaluate an adult in custody from general population who may be at risk for suicide.
 The staff have the opportunity to apply their nursing and critical thinking skills throughout their day.
 Staff often express their appreciation for these challenges which allow for professional growth and keep the working environment ever changing.

 Nursing staff are estimated to engage in over 1,000 patient care contacts each day statewide.
 The physicians, nurse practitioners, and physicians assistant staff are estimated to provide more than 250 on-site primary care appointments each day.